dkrajzew/degrotesque/docs/index.md

 I think it&apos;s a pity that major Desktop Publishing applications do this on the fly but many and even major web sites still show us plain ASCII characters.

 **degrotesque** does the job pretty fine.
 After writing / building my pages, the tool converts them to a prettier and typographically more correct form.
-The structure and format of the pages is completely remained.
+The structure and format of the pages is remained completely.
 And as said, **degrotesque** works reliable.

 If you need any consultations, please let me know.
 If you know better, too.

-## Future Plans
+## Future plans

 **degrotesque** is working for me as intended.
 With the current release, all features I had in mind were implemented.
 As such, I suppose that new versions of **degrotesque** will only be released if someone puts new features on the table.
-Adding some further laguage-specific things beyon German, French, and English may be of interest.
+Adding some further language-specific things beyond German, French, and English may be of interest.
 If you need something, you may drop me a mail at daniel@krajzewicz.de.

 ## License